 For many, jewelry pricing seems mysterious, so judging that last question is tricky.
 In the spirit of transparency, well priced jewelry includes everything that goes into creating a piece, for example the precious metal used, the cost of gems, design time, labor, and even less obvious costs like photography for websites and ads.
 This blog focuses on how precious metals contribute to price, as well as the pros and cons of choosing one precious metal over another.
 Future blogs will cover more.

 How precious metals impact price

 The picture below shows our three-strand necklace Sky Mountain.
-A customer in Great Britain asked if the price would come down if the Studio deleted a strand.
+A customer in Great Britain asked if the price would come down if we deleted a strand.
 I was honest and said no, but if she commissioned a similar necklace using a sterling silver rather than a white gold clasp, the cost would drop dramatically.
 Read a little further, and you’ll see why.

 What are Precious Metals?

 According to Investopedia, precious metals are metals that are rare, have a high economic value, are scarce, and retain value over time.
 Gold, platinum, and silver are the most popular precious metals.[ii]
 All precious metals are commodities sold on international markets every day, just like wheat, oil, or livestock.
 The price today will probably not be the same tomorrow.
 Daily prices are a snapshot.
 Trends tell you more about holding or selling a piece of jewelry constructed of these precious metals.

 The following chart helps ground my understanding of gold.
 I hope it helps you too.[iii]

 |10k gold||42% gold - 58% filler metals||